Ray Wetmore: World War II

 Upon commissioning in March 1943 he joined the new 359th Fighter Group which was sent to England in October that year.
 Flying with the 370th Fighter Squadron, in February and March 1944 Wetmore scored his first 4.25 victories flying the Republic P-47 Thunderbolt.

 After retraining to fly a North American P-51 Mustang, Wetmore achieved the title of ace, shooting down two Bf 109s on May 19, 1944.
 He flew an aircraft bearing the legend "Daddy's Girl".
 There were several planes with this title in the 359th Fighter Group at that time.
 All of Wetmore's fighters – a P-47D, a P-51B and a P-51D – bore this name.
 By the end of May 1944, the number of Wetmore's victories had reached 8.25.
 In a little over a year of military activities, Wetmore had shot down 15 enemy aircraft and been promoted to the rank of captain.

 The two tours of duty that Wetmore served made him a witness to the downfall of the Luftwaffe.
 On November 27, 1944, Wetmore and Lieutenant Р. York engaged in a skirmish with almost a hundred Bf.109 fighters to the north of Munster.
 As Wetmore himself said later: "To defend ourselves, we had to attack."
 Three Messerschmitts were shot down in the battle.
 The Americans escaped the battle without losses.

-Wetmore's next success was on February 14, 1945, when he shot down three Fw 190s in one day not far from the Dümmer lake airfield.
-His wingman took down a fourth enemy plane.
+Wetmore's next success was on January 14, 1945, when he shot down four Fw 190s in one day not far from the Dümmer lake airfield.
+His wingman took down a fifth enemy plane.
 In total on that day, the entire 359th Fighter Group recorded 4.5 victories.
 Wetmore achieved his last victory on March 15, 1945, near Wittenberg, destroying an Ме-163 rocket fighter.
 While he was chasing the Me 163, the air speed indicator on Wetmore's P-51D showed 600 miles per hour.
 In total, Wetmore completed around 142 combat flights throughout World War II.
 His final score was 21.25 destroyed, one damaged in aerial combat and 2.33 ground victories.
 It is the highest score in the 359th Fighter Group and eighth best of all American flying aces in the European Theater.
 On VE Day, he was a 21-year-old major.